 Jennifer Kwon Dobbs

 Born in Wonju, Republic of Korea and adopted by a steelworker and homemaker in Oklahoma, Jennifer Kwon Dobbs is a poet, essayist, and scholar with interests in creative writing, critical adoption studies, Asian American literature, and Korean literary translation.
-She holds a BA in English from Oklahoma State University, an MFA in Poetry from the University of Pittsburgh, and an MA in English/PhD in Literature and Creative from the University of Southern California.
+She holds a BA in English with honors from Oklahoma State University, an MFA in Poetry from the University of Pittsburgh, and an MA in English/PhD in Literature and Creative Writing from the University of Southern California.

 Committed to local and transnational community building, Jennifer serves on the boards of Coffee House Press and Nodutdol’s Korean Education and Exposure Programs.
 Previously, she was a fellow of the Korea Policy Institute, an advisory board member of Adopsource, and the director of education and outreach for Truth and Reconciliation for the Adoption Community of Korea.
 With Dr. William Arce, she co-founded the writing curriculum for the USC Rossier School of Education’s SummerTIME college-access program.

 For 20 years, she has taught students from LaGuardia Community College in New York to Loyola Marymount University in Los Angeles to the Loft Mentor Series in Minneapolis.
-Her former students have been accepted to graduate or professional school at Columbia University, London School of Economics, University of California--San Diego, University of Minnesota, University of Washington, Vanderbilt University, Yale University, and elsewhere.
+Her former students have been accepted to graduate or professional school at Columbia University, London School of Economics, University of California San Diego, University of Minnesota, University of Washington, Vanderbilt University, Yale University, and elsewhere.